17 Must-Haves for Your Next Report

 10,000 Degrees made student success the focus of their report, clearly demonstrating the impact their organization had over the previous year.

-Clean lines and full-width website sections combine with hand-drawn circles, arrows, and graphics to create a professional but youthful look and feel to the microsite, reflecting the audience they serve.
+Bold colors and full-width website sections combined with hand-drawn circles, arrows, and graphics create a professional but youthful look and feel to the microsite, reflecting the audience they serve.

 This report also featured a page dedicated to sharing ways to give to the organization, with clickable links to monthly giving, scholarships, estate giving, and more.
 This page makes it easy for the foundation to boost their fundraising efforts directly from the annual report.